ropg/ezTime/README.md

 `void yourTZ.setDefault()`

 `#include <ezTime.h>` includes the library, creates `ezTime` object and `UTC` instance of `Timezone` class, as well as `defaultTZ`, which is a reference to UTC unless you set it to another timzone by calling `yourTZ.setDefault()`.
-The functions in the root namespace like `hour()` and `minute()` - without a timezone in front - are interpreted as if passed to the default timezone.
+The functions in the root namespace like `hour()` and `minute()` &mdash; without a timezone in front &mdash; are interpreted as if passed to the default timezone.
 So if you have ezisting code, just setting up a timezone and making it the default should cause that code to work as if the time was set in local time.

 &nbsp;